ripple/ripple-rest/README.md

 A simplified interface to the Ripple network through a Javascript library and RESTful API.

-## Installation
+## Setup

 1. Clone repository
 2. `npm install`
 3. `node app.js`

+A sample version of the API can also be found at `http://ripple-simple.herokuapp.com`.
+Please note that all data is transmitted insecurely so you should __only submit transactions on test accounts__.
+Sending your account secret over an unencrypted connection is a *very bad idea*.

 ## Testing

 `grunt test`

 ## Available API Routes

-A sample version of the API can be found at `http://ripple-simple.herokuapp.com`.
-Please note that all data is transmitted insecurely so you should __only submit transactions on test accounts__.
-Sending your account secret over an unencrypted connection is a very bad idea.

 ### GET /api/v1/addresses/:address/next_notification